You are listening to the Sean Hannity Radio Show Podcast.

 This is not like we should be finding it.

-Now, what we also discovered and what your Freedom of Information Act request found out was there were numerous additional examples of classified information that was transmitted through unsecure non state government of Uma Abedeen from and she's the former deputy chief of staff of Hillary Clinton, as well as instances of these Hillary donors receiving special favors from the State Department.
+Now, what we also discovered and what your Freedom of Information Act request found out was there were numerous additional examples of classified information that was transmitted through unsecure, non-state gov accounts of Uma Abedeen from, and she's the former deputy chief of staff of Hillary Clinton, as well as instances of these Hillary donors receiving special favors from the State Department.

 Well, that's exactly right.

-So now it's going to be up to Rod Rosenstein, who's the number two at the uh in the Trump Justice Department.
+So now it's going to be up to Rod Rosenstein, who's the number two in the Trump Justice Department.

 It's not the Obama Justice Department.

-I have to keep on telling myself that that uh it would have to make any decision to reopen or reinitiate an investigation.
+I have to keep on telling myself that, that would have to make any decision to reopen or reinitiate an investigation.

-And we, you know, there still may be active investigations going on at Hillary Clinton.
+And, you know, there still may be active investigations going on into Hillary Clinton.

-We still gotta be clear on that, because remember Congress sent a referral to the Justice Department last year asking to investigate whether she told the truth or not.
+We still got to be clear on that because remember, Congress sent a referral to the Justice Department last year asking to investigate whether she told the truth or not.

 And supposedly the Clinton Foundation was under examination by some U.S. attorneys and FBI agents.